September 11, 2024

 • Enhanced Sanitization: Shock ensures that chlorine levels remain efficient, protecting swimmers from hazardous bacteria.

-• Extended Pool Equipment Life: Shocking eliminates organic pollutants, which can clog filters and wear out pool equipment.
+• Extended Pool Equipment Life: Shocking eliminates organic pollutants, which can clog pool filters and wear out equipment.

 • Algae Prevention: Routine shocking reduces algae development, saving you time and money on long-term pool care.